forrestjgq/lsp/thread/pwpt/pthread6.md

 int putchar_unlocked (int c);
 ```

-ANSI C provides functions to get and put single characters efficiently into stdio buffers.
-The functions getchar and putchar operate on stdin and stdout, respectively, and getc and putc can be used on any stdio file stream.
+ANSI C provides functions to get and put single characters efficiently into *stdio* buffers.
+The functions `getchar` and `putchar` operate on *stdin* and *stdout*, respectively, and `getc` and `putc` can be used on any *stdio* file stream.
 These are traditionally implemented as macros for maximum performance, directly reading or writing the file stream's data buffer.
-Pthreads, however, requires these functions to lock the stdio stream data, to prevent code from accidentally corrupting the stdio buffers.
+Pthreads, however, requires these functions to lock the *stdio* stream data, to prevent code from accidentally corrupting the *stdio* buffers.

 The overhead of locking and unlocking mutexes will probably vastly exceed the time spent performing the character copy, so these functions are no longer high performance.
 Pthreads could have denned new functions that provided the locked variety rather than redefining the existing functions; however, the result would be that existing code would be unsafe for use in threads.
 The working group decided that it was preferable to make existing code slower, rather than to make it incorrect.

 Pthreads adds new functions that replace the old high-performance macros with essentially the same implementation as the traditional macros.
-The functions `getc_unlocked`, `putc_unlocked`, `getchar_unlocked`, and `putchar_unlocked` do not perform any locking, so you must use flockfile and funlockfile around any sequence of these operations.
+The functions `getc_unlocked`, `putc_unlocked`, `getchar_unlocked`, and `putchar_unlocked` do not perform any locking, so you must use `flockfile` and `funlockfile` around any sequence of these operations.
 If you want to read or write a single character, you should usually use the locked variety rather than locking the file stream, calling the new unlocked get or put function, and then unlocking the file stream.

-If you want to perform a sequence of fast character accesses, where you would have previously used getchar and putchar, you can now use `getchar_unlocked` and `putchar_unlocked`.
-The following program, putchar.c, shows the difference between using putchar and using a sequence of `putchar_unlocked` calls within a file lock.
+If you want to perform a sequence of fast character accesses, where you would have previously used `getchar` and `putchar`, you can now use `getchar_unlocked` and `putchar_unlocked`.
+The following program, `putchar.c`, shows the difference between using `putchar` and using a sequence of `putchar_unlocked` calls within a file lock.

-When the program is run with a nonzero argument or no argument at all, it creates threads running the `lock_routine` function.
-This function locks the stdout file stream, and then writes its argument (a string) to stdout one character at a time using `putchar_unlocked`.
+[10-21] When the program is run with a nonzero argument or no argument at all, it creates threads running the `lock_routine` function.
+This function locks the *stdout* file stream, and then writes its argument (a string) to *stdout* one character at a time using `putchar_unlocked`.

-When the program is run with a zero argument, it creates threads running the `unlock_routine` function.
-This function writes its argument to stdout one character at a time using putchar.
-Although putchar is internally synchronized to ensure that the stdio buffer is not corrupted, the individual characters may appear in any order.
+[29-38] When the program is run with a zero argument, it creates threads running the `unlock_routine` function.
+This function writes its argument to *stdout* one character at a time using `putchar`.
+Although `putchar` is internally synchronized to ensure that the *stdio* buffer is not corrupted, the individual characters may appear in any order.

 ```c
 /*  putchar.c  */